Exercise 10.3: Do’s and Don’ts of Italian Dining 🍝🚫 #

 B) It’s about enjoying the company and the food, not speed-eating like a tourist.

-C) If you do this, an Italian nonna will appear out of nowhere and shake her head at you.
+C) If you do this, an Italian nonna may appear out of nowhere and shake her head at you.

-D) Twirl your pasta with a fork—scissors are for arts and crafts, not for eating.
+D) Twirl your pasta with a fork—the knife is for steak, not spaghetti.

 3. Multiple Choice – Pick the Right Answer #